 Rather than feeling derivative, what is most exciting about both his Lasakaneku and Tomo EPs is how distinctly ‘Slikback’ they sound.
-Mixing influences ranging from techno, gqom and trap to soundscapes, deconstructed electronics and traditional Ugandan percussives, the tracks, and his DJ sets, can most succinctly be described as fierce.
+Mixing influences ranging from techno, gqom and trap to soundscapes, deconstructed electronics and traditional pan-African percussions, the tracks, and his DJ sets, can most succinctly be described as fierce.

-Speak to Njau though, and what immediately, and continually, comes across is how effusive and warm he is.
-Rather than being precious or overly serious about the shapeshifting, bass-heavy machinations he produces and plays, there is a vibrancy in his creativity.
+Speak to Njau though, and what continually comes across is how effusive and warm he is.
+Rather than being precious or overly serious about the bass-heavy shapeshifters he produces and plays, there is a vibrancy in his creativity.

-On the heels of his stellar first appearance at Dekmantel, Njau delves into how he finds freedom in the darkness of a club – channelling moods and colours into visions via the dance floor.
+On the heels of his stellar first appearance at Dekmantel Festival, Njau delves into how he finds freedom in the darkness of a club – channelling moods and colours into visions via the dance floor.

 At Dekmantel, you played two sets, very closely together – one at Boiler Room and the second at UFO II stage.
 Did you prepare in advance?

 Only for Boiler Room, because I'd seen the space online already.
 For there I selected some tracks from my friends, edits and stuff I’d been listening to every day.
 What I end up playing in all of my sets is usually music that I love and know.
 I just want to experiment live, and hear how it sounds when it's played with another completely different sound.
 At the UFO II stage I played a harder set though.

 When you say harder, do you mean the speed?

 The mood of the set – it was a bit darker.

 Do you change the mood based on what the space is like?